emacs-mirror/emacs/mps/manual/source/topic/scanning.rst

 Unfixed references
 ------------------

-The MPS does not require you to :term:`fix` all your :term:`references
+The MPS does not require you to :term:`fix` all your :term:`references`.
-<reference>`.
 But if a reference is not fixed:

 1. it does not keep its target alive (this might be acceptable if you know that the target is being kept alive for another reason, for